tongong/ramajs/README.md

 ```

 #### custom styling
-All frames can be accessed with the css selector/class `rama-frame`.
+All frames can be accessed with the CSS selector/class `rama-frame`.
 Additionally every single frame has its id/name also as id on the iframe tag.